ibm-cloud-docs/watson-assistant/call-extension.md

 For example, this action step uses an expression to check the `availability` property in an extension response:

 ![Extension variable in step condition](images/response-expression-condition.png)

+If a response variable contains an array, you can write an expression that uses array methods to access the elements of the array.
+For example, you might use the `contains()` method in a step condition to test whether the array contains a particular value, or the `join()` method to format data from the array as a string you can include in an assistant response.
+For more information about array methods, see [Array methods](/docs/watson-assistant?topic=watson-assistant-expression-methods-actions#expression-methods-actions-arrays).

 ## Checking success or failure
 {: #extension-check-success}